 The intersection of demand and supply determines the price of the product.
 There are different factors affecting the demand, such as the price of the goods, change in income of the consumer, change in preferences etc. From individual demand curves, we can derive the market demand curve by horizontal summation.
 When the demand curve changes due to a change in price, it is known as movement along the demand curve and the change in quantity demanded is termed as expansion or contraction in demand.
-Similarly, when the demand curve and the subsequent change in quantity demanded is termed as an increase or decrease in demand.
+Similarly, when the demand changes due to factors other than price, it is known as a shift in the demand curve and the subsequent change in quantity demanded is termed as an increase or decrease in demand.
 There are different factors affecting supply curve such as cost of production, number of sellers etc. From individual supply curves, we can derive the market supply curve by horizontal summation.
-When the supply curve changes due to a change in price, it is known as movement along the supply curve and the change in quantity supplied is termed as expansion or contraction in quantity supplied is termed as expansion or contraction in guantity the market supply curve by horizontal summation.
-When the supply curve and the change in price, it is known as movement along the supply curve and the change in quantity supplied is termed as expansion or contraction in supply.
-Similarly, when the supply changes due to factors other than price, it is known as a shift in the supply curve and the subsequent change in quantity supplied is termed as expansion or contraction in supply.
-Similarly, when the supply curve and the subsequent change in quantity supplied is termed as an increase or decrease in supply supplied is termed as an increase or decrease in supply.
+When the supply curve changes due to a change in price, it is known as movement along the supply curve and the change in quantity supplied is termed as expansion or contraction in supply.
+Similarly, when the supply changes due to factors other than price, it is known as a shift in the supply curve and the subsequent change in quantity supplied is termed as an increase or decrease in supply.